verrazzano/docs/content/en/docs/samples/argo-cd.md

 ## Undeploy applications

-1. Log in to the Argo CD user interface.
+1. Log in to the Argo CD console.
 2. Select the application that you want to undeploy and then click **Delete**.
 3. Enter the name of the application and then click **OK**.
 <br>This deletes all the resources created by the specific application except for the namespaces.